Rachelonline/crawlers/README.md

 ## Data Definitions

 We have a [living document of the definitions of all fields](https://docs.google.com/spreadsheets/d/15dozBkEIOvezsNphgZzVHFDKuCnPkxPiji-0aSTbw1s/edit?usp=sharing) that are pulled out of the ads in the parsers.
 Please review these before creating a new parser so that you have a good sense of what the data means.
 If you add a new field to the parsers, please also add it to this document.

+## Deployment

+Deployment is triggered by a push to the master branch.
+This runs deploy.yml a Github hook which deploys the function to Azure.